 If you’re more comfortable with three-quarter compression tights, these ones work well.
 They’re made of PWX FLEX material (72% nylon, 28% elastane), which wraps around the muscles, compressing and supporting them from all directions.

 There’s not much difference between full-length and three-quarter in terms of benefits or features.
-This pair of compression tights does everything a full-length one does, except possibly support calf muscles.
+These tights do everything full-length tights do, except possibly support calf muscles.
 But they’re lightweight and comfortable, with a soft 3.5 cm flat waistband and flat seams for extreme comfort.

 The 50+ SPF sun protection factor and large reflective logos are added benefits that give this pair of compression tights a thumbs-up.